mcwg/mcwg.github.io/Applied7eResources/sec1-3/index.md

 ## Ideas for In-Class Activities

-From the Teacher Manual.
-See the teacher manual for comments about the activities.
+From the [Teacher Manual](https://mcwg.github.io/tmanApplied7e/).
+See the teacher manual for recommendations and more details about the activities.

 **Note:**All links here need github user access permissions (see above).
 *  [Microsoft Word Handout](https://github.com/mcwg/DATA/blob/master/AppliedResources7e/test3/handoutWord.docx)